How Much Will I Get From SSI?

 Do SSI Payment Amounts Vary by State?

 Even within your own state, the supplementary payment can be different depending on whether you're married or single and what your living arrangement is.
-For instance, in 2023, California adds an extra $219 (the maximum) to the monthly SSI payment for people living independently with a kitchen and $338 (the maximum) for those living independently without cooking facilities.
-(SSI in California, 2023.)
+For instance, in 2025, California adds an extra $240 to the monthly SSI payment for people living independently with a kitchen and $369 for those living independently without cooking facilities.
+(SSI in California, 2025.)

 Which States Pay Extra SSI Payments, and How Much?

-A few states don't pay a supplement at all, including Arizona, Arkansas, Mississippi, North Dakota, Tennessee, and West Virginia.
+A few states don't pay an optional supplement at all, including Arizona, Arkansas, Mississippi, North Dakota, Tennessee, and West Virginia.
 Oregon no longer pays an SSI supplementary payment to all residents, but some residents with special needs can receive a cash benefit through the Oregon Supplemental Income Program.

 Below you'll find a chart with the average SSI payments in each state, including the state supplement amount.